kemjin/Google_Image_Crawler/README.md

 I reference Jamie's code from Stackoverflow, and I modified some part to use GUI and save as original file name.
 I wrote this code for fun & hobby, and will update when I have new idea.
 You should use this code for non-commercial apps, software or whatever if possible, but this code is under MIT license and feel free to use or modify.

+This code will work for Windows, Mac and Linux

 Original google image download source code from Jaime Ivan Cervantes http://stackoverflow.com/questions/9318577/python-the-right-url-to-download-pictures-from-google-image-search